Music / Knorkator

 - Sarcastic Title: Für meine Fans.
 The title means 'for my fans' in German, implying that the work is meant as a tribute to the band's fans; however, the chorus starts with 'Ich schäme mich für meine Fans' - 'I am ashamed of my fans'.
 The song is one big long Take That, Audience! (see below).

 - Screw Yourself: The entire point of Ich lass mich klonen (I'll have myself cloned).

 - Serious Business: Schlüpfer is about being unable to find a fresh pair of underpants.

 When [other musicians] look at the crowds, they see thousands of beautiful women pulling up their shirts and throw bikinis on the stage.
 But all I see at my concerts, are fat men with beards.

-- The audience returned the favor and made the motto of the fan club "Ich schäme mich für meine Band." ("I'm ashamed for my band.")
+- The audience returned the favor and made the motto of the fan club "Ich schäme mich für meine Band." ("I'm ashamed of my band.")

-- Testosterone Poisoning: Der ultimative Mann (the ultimate man).
-Do I need to say more?
+- Testosterone Poisoning: Der ultimative Mann (The ultimate man).
+Need I say more?

 - Unusual Euphemism:

-- Schwanzlich Willkommen replaces the word "heart" in many expressions with "dick", since that's a much more acurate body part to refer to emotions.
+- Schwanzlich Willkommen replaces the word "heart" in many expressions with "dick" ("dickbreaker", "dick-warming", "dicky food", "ace of dicks", etc.), claiming that's a more appropriate body part to use as a metaphor for emotion.

 - You Are Who You Eat: The reason why a man turns into a pig in Ick wer zun Schwein.